-Any WCRIB member wishing to retain any currently approved deviation or schedule rating plan without alteration beyond March 31, 2014, may extend such deviation to any date up to March 31, 2015 by submitting a Note to Reviewer in its currently approved SERFF filing on or before March 31, 2014 indicating its desire for such extension.
-Any member wishing to offer a new or altered rate deviation or schedule rating plan to be effective on any date subsequent to April 1, 2014 must submit its completely supported filing in SERFF, based on the rates approved to be effective on April 1, 2014, at least 30 days prior to the proposed effective date.

-No deviation or schedule rating plan filing approved to be effective on or before March 31, 2014 may be used by any company beyond that date, unless the SRB has timely received the Note to Reviewer indicated above.
-For all new and renewal policies effective on or after April 1, 2014, WCRIB member companies shall use rates calculated in accordance with the Commissioner's order relative to such policies, but may apply any deviations or schedule rating plans that are newly approved or have been allowed to continue in effect as set forth in these guidelines.
+Any WCRIB member wishing to retain any currently approved deviation or schedule rating plan without alteration beyond June 30, 2016, may extend such deviation to any date up to and including August 31, 2016 by submitting a Note to Reviewer in its currently approved SERFF filing on or before June 30, 2016 indicating its desire for such extension.
+Any member wishing to offer a new or altered rate deviation or schedule rating plan to be effective on any date subsequent to July 1, 2016 must submit its completely supported filing in SERFF in accordance with these Guidelines at least 30 days prior to the proposed effective date.
+No deviation or schedule rating plan filing approved to be effective on or before June 30, 2016 may be used by any company beyond that date, unless the SRB has timely received the Note to Reviewer indicated above.
+For all new and renewal policies effective on or after July 1, 2016, WCRIB member companies shall use rates and rating values calculated in accordance with the Commissioner's order relative to such policies, but shall apply any newly approved or continuing deviations or schedule rating plans to such rates and rating values as set forth in the deviation approval.